Mulling/io-uring-ipc/README.md

 # io_uring IPC

-Using `IORING_OP_NOP` it's possible to send arbitrary data (up to 64 bits) to another process, with it, it's also possible to share memory-pool entries (address).
-Meaning, you can send data to another process with low-latency and high throughput.
+Using `IORING_OP_NOP` it's possible to send arbitrary data (up to 64 bits) to another process.
+We can use this to share memory-pool entries, meaning, we can send data to another process.
 All the synchronization machinery is already provided -- for free -- by io_uring.
-You only need a shared memory-pool allocator (or any other allocator that suffices).
+You only need a shared memory allocator.

 ### Using:

-One of the limitations of this approach is that the yama security model prevents us from obtaining the file descriptor of the uring, you need either root privileges or `PTRACE_MODE_ATTACH_REALCREDS`, see `pidfd_getfd(2)`.
+One of the limitations of this approach is that the [yama security model](https://www.kernel.org/doc/html/latest/admin-guide/LSM/Yama.html) prevents us from obtaining the file descriptor of the uring, you need either root privileges or `PTRACE_MODE_ATTACH_REALCREDS`, see `pidfd_getfd(2)`.

 Another option is to disable it completely.